Open Space Lands

 Each piece of land contains a number of areas that provide the public with a variety of facilities and uses.
 Additionally, Albuquerque was listed as having the highest percentage of parkland and Open Space for small cities in the United States.

-Download maps of all Open Space areas.
+- Download PDF maps for Open Space areas.

-- View Open Space Resource Management Plans
+- Open Space Resource Management Plans

 The City of Albuquerque first celebrated Leopold’s love for the Rio Grande’s cottonwood forest in 1998 by dedicating a fully accessible loop trail near the Rio Grande Nature Center in Leopold’s honor.
 The Aldo Leopold Forest is planned for the area just north of this well known trail.

 Boca Negra Canyon provides easy access for visitors who want to view petroglyphs and other interesting geologic and cultural features up close.

 This unique trail and destinations guide was produced by the Open Space Division in 2009 during our 25th Anniversary year.

 Visitors to Elena Gallegos Picnic Area and Albert G. Simms Park enjoy many activities below the backdrop of the Sandia Mountains, which were named for their pink colors at sunset - "Sandia" is Spanish for "watermelon."